Caffe vs TensorFlow: What’s Best for Enterprise Machine Learning?

 Other factors to consider include:

-- possibility to optimize for low-level execution in hardware, either natively or through secondary methods such as NVIDIA's cuDNN libraries for CUDA, or both
+- The ability to optimize for low-level execution in hardware, either natively or through secondary methods such as NVIDIA's cuDNN libraries for CUDA, or both

 In this article, we compare the merits of two of the most popular machine learning frameworks: Caffe vs TensorFlow.
 On the one hand, this is a comparison between the interests and goals of tech giants Facebook and Google; on the other, between the development advantages of generalization and the performance benefits of low-level, layer-specific ML engineering.